meta-company/makex/documents/source/caching.md

 A Task's output path may be defined by argument, otherwise it will be automatically generated.

-Automatically generated paths are stored into a cache with the following structure:
+Automatically generated paths are stored into a cache with the following example structure:

 - `~/.cache/makex/`:
   - The default path to the cache.
   - Can be controlled with the `--cache` argument to `makex`.
-  - Makex may store additional files/databases may be stored in this directory.
+  - Makex may store additional files/databases in this directory.
 - `~/.cache/makex/{workspace_id}/`:
   - The Workspace in the cache.
 - `~/.cache/makex/{workspace_id}/_output_/{task_output_id}/`: